jasonu80/Cyber-security-Learning-Journey/THM Pre-Security/Network Fundamentals/Packets & Frames/Report.md

 ![Answer on Discussion Question](Assets/1.png "How I approach a theoretical question")

 This part is based on the reading provided by TryHackMe.
 I am uncertain to answer as it is a question that relies on a fact.
 I need to understand the "why" after discovering the actual answer of this question.
-Based on the reading, I think it is clear that checksum provides the data integrity of a packet itself, in which if the actual output does not match on what is generated, then it is simply not secure.
+Based on the reading, I think it is clear that REDACTED provides the data integrity of a packet itself, in which if the actual output does not match on what is generated, then it is simply not secure.

 ## Conclusion